wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 But I have no proof.

 **M:**&ensp;You yourself are the proof.
-You have not, nor can you have any other proof.
+You have not, nor can you have, any other proof.
 You are yourself, you know yourself, you love yourself.
 Whatever the mind does, it does for the love of its own self.
 The very nature of the self is love.
-It is loved, loving and lovable.
+It is loved, loveïng and loveäble.
 It is the self that makes the body and the mind so interesting, so very dear.
 The very attention given to them comes from the self.